 However, many cities do address sleeping in vehicles or camping within city limits.
 However, law enforcement typically only look for these vehicles parked along streets or in shopping centers.
 When it comes to hospital parking lots, they leave that matter to hospital security.

-Many Hospitals Have Rules Against Overnight Parking
+Some Hospitals Have Rules Against Overnight Parking

 Larger hospitals, particularly those operated by a university, have rules against overnight parking, or parking exceeding a certain amount of hours.
 Hospitals in smaller towns typically have no such rules.